skill-collectors/guesstimator/docs/how-to/edit-docs.md

 Follow [GitHub's documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll) to preview your changes locally.

-The steps are:
+Briefly, the steps are:

-1. Install Jekyll
 1. Install Ruby
-1. Install bundler
+1. Install Bundler
 1. Run `bundle install` from the `docs` directory.
 1. Run `bundle exec jekyll serve` from the `docs` directory.